misterlihao/unix104/hw3/README.markdown

+This is a simple shell.

-all basic requirement and no optional ones are fulfilled
+All basic requirement and no optional ones are fulfilled.
-use make to generate a.out, which is the executable.
+Use `make` to generate `a.out`, which is the executable.

-all test case have been passed.
+All test case have been passed.
-use Ctrl+D to exit.
+Use `Ctrl+D` to exit.